-An important consequence of devolution was raised by Tam Dalyell, the MP for the Scottish constituency of West Lothian during the debates on the referendums in the 1970s.
-The Westminster Parliament would no longer deal with issues such as education or health that only affected Scotland or Wales, because these matters had been devolved to the Scottish Parliament and Welsh Assembly and so Westminster MPs, whether from England, Scotland or Wales would not be voting on them.
+It became clear that the Westminster Parliament would no longer deal with issues such as education or health that only affected Scotland or Wales.
+This was because these matters had been devolved to the Scottish Parliament and Welsh Assembly.
+As they were not dealt with at Westminster, MPs, whether from England, Scotland or Wales would not be voting on them.

 However, matters affecting health or education in England are not devolved but still decided at Westminster.
 This meant Scottish and Welsh MPs, not chosen by the English electorate, would be able to vote on them.

 The West Lothian question – a constitutional issue 1997-2015